Billy1900/Awesome-AI-for-cybersecurity/security.md

 - X64dbg
 - [Dependency Walker](https://www.dependencywalker.com/) is a free utility that scans any 32-bit or 64-bit Windows module.
 - [PE view](https://www.aldeid.com/wiki/PEView): PEview is a viewer for PE files.
+- [PE Explorer](http://www.pe-explorer.com/) is the most feature-packed program for inspecting the inner workings of your own software, and more importantly, third party Windows applications and libraries for which you do not have source code.

 # Misc
 - [CTF-wiki](https://ctf-wiki.org/): CTF Wiki mainly contains the basic skills for CTF.